paqtteam/prosemirror-sync/README.md

 alongside the rest of your app's data.

-Just configure your editor features, add this component to your Convex backend, and use the `useTiptapSync` React hook.
+Just configure your editor features, add this component to your Convex backend, and use the provided sync React hook.
 Read this [Stack post](https://stack.convex.dev/add-a-collaborative-document-editor-to-your-app) for more details.

 [![Example of editing](https://img.youtube.com/vi/TGd-Nl7PBYQ/0.jpg)](http://www.youtube.com/watch?v=TGd-Nl7PBYQ "Collaborative editing syncing")